elatov/elatov.github.io/_posts/2012-10-08-esx-host-receives-warning-host-is-running-in-audit-mode-your-configuration-will-not-be-persistent-across-reboots-error-message.md

 ---
-title: 'ESXi Host Receives &#8220;Warning: Host is running in audit mode.
-Your configuration will not be persistent across reboots&#8221; Error Message'
+title: 'ESXi Host Receives "Warning: Host is running in audit mode.
+Your configuration will not be persistent across reboots" Error Message'
 author: Karim Elatov
 layout: post
 permalink: /2012/10/esx-host-receives-warning-host-is-running-in-audit-mode-your-configuration-will-not-be-persistent-across-reboots-error-message/